Rochester Software Transactional Memory

 Please note that the makefiles are written for GNU make.
 On Solaris machines, use 'gmake'.

-Building the mesh and swarm benchmarks
+Building the mesh, swarm, and hashing benchmarks

 To build these benchmarks, you must first configure and build the stm library using the above instructions.
 Then enter the appropriate directory and type 'make'.